- Written by Dr.Mehmet Demircioglu

 Pressure selling is another concern.
 If you are being rushed into a package, upgrade, limited offer, or extra treatment that was not medically explained, the conversation has moved away from proper surgical planning.

-I have written more about red flags of Turkish hair mills because many patients come to Istanbul after seeing polished advertisements and low package prices.
-The risk is not Turkey itself.
-The risk is a system where volume becomes more important than responsibility.
+The red flags of Turkish hair mills matter because many patients come to Istanbul after seeing polished advertisements and low package prices.
+The concern is not Turkey itself.
+The concern is a system where volume becomes more important than responsibility.

 If the clinic sells the tool louder than it explains the surgeon’s role, that is a warning sign.

-Another warning sign is when the consultation feels identical for every patient.
+Another concern is when the consultation feels identical for every patient.
 If the same technique, same graft number range, and same hairline style are recommended to many different patients, the clinic may be fitting patients into a system instead of designing surgery around the individual.

 You should also be careful with words like scarless, guaranteed, unlimited donor, maximum density, or painless surgery.
 These phrases may sound reassuring, but they often hide the exact risks that a serious surgeon should explain.